 The 2011 census is vital in measuring these changes.
 A number of questions vary with each census for example, questions regarding civil partnerships, second homes and recent migration were included for the first time.

 The information it supplies will help decision makers improve and develop public services.
 Its findings affect everyone.

 Results from the 2011 census

-The Office of National Statistics (ONS) has now released the publishing schedule for 2011 census statistics.
-The statistics will be published in four stages the first being in July 2012 and the last ending in October 2013.
+The Office of National Statistics (ONS) has now updated the publishing schedule for 2011 census statistics.
+The statistics are being published in four main releases; the first release was in July 2012 with the last set of releases now due to start in November 2013.